punzanoroberto/catalan-gender-bias-embeddings/README.md

 # catalan-gender-bias-embeddings

 ## Overview
 This project investigates **gender bias in Catalan word embeddings**.
 The goal is to analyze how adjectives associated with masculine and feminine pronouns are represented in a distributional semantic space.
 It also aims at quantify potential bias.
 The analysis combines **quantitative metrics (cosine similarity, Spearman correlation, bias scores)** with **linguistically-informed qualitative visualizations**.
+This project was developed as part of my MSc in Theoretical and Applied Linguistics for the Computational Semantics course at Universitat Pompeu Fabra.

 ## Dataset
 The study uses a list of Catalan adjectives paired with masculine and feminine pronouns.
 Adjectives are categorized into five semantic groups: